Mmferry/image-processing/README.md

 `npm run dev`

+This command will start the server on port `3000` in development mode

+`npm run start`

-This command will start the server running on port `3000`.
+This command will start the server running on port `3000` in production mode.

 ### 4. Linting